 All of the education and enforcement efforts listed above were started in 2008 in part as a result of the funding received from the Alcohol Tax funds that year.
-Funding in 2009 would allow the Lawrence Police Department to continue with these efforts.
+Funding in 2009 allowed the Lawrence Police Department to continue with these efforts.
+Funding in 2010 will allow these efforts to continue.